javaLux/hashguard/README.md

       Because by enclosing the URL in double quotation marks, you tell the shell to treat the entire string as a single argument, even if it contains spaces or other special characters.
 This can prevent errors and unexpected behavior in your shell.

 * ### Local-Command
-  * Allows to hash local files, directories or any byte-buffer (futhermore you can also compare with a specific hash sum)
+  * Allows to hash local files, directories or any byte-buffer (furthermore you can also compare with a specific hash sum)
   * **Options**
     * _path_
       * Calculate a hash sum from a file/dir